Connect to a cloud server

 To be able to connect to a cloud server via SSH or RDP, the server must have internet access:

-- via a public IP address and cloud router;
+- via a public floating IP address and cloud router;

 View connection settings

-You can view the settings for connecting to a cloud server in the control panel:
+The settings for connecting to a cloud server can be viewed in the control panel:

-- username (login) and password — from the top menu, click Products → Cloud Servers → server page → Console tab → Login and Password.
+- username (login) and password — from the top menu, click Products → Cloud Servers → Server page → Console tab → Login and Password fields.

-If you forgot your server password, you can reset and recover it.
+If you have forgotten your server password, you can reset and recover it.

 Connect via SSH

-The SSH protocol is used to connect to cloud servers running Linux.
+The SSH protocol is used to connect to Linux-based cloud servers.

-You can use an SSH key pair to connect to the server.
-We recommend using SSH keys instead of a username and password — you can only connect using the keys from the computer where the private key is stored.
+To connect to a server, you can use an SSH key pair.
+We recommend using SSH keys instead of a login and password — you can only connect with keys from the computer where the private key is stored.

-You can store public SSH keys in the control panel; to do this, add your public SSH keys to your user profile.
+Public SSH keys can be stored in the control panel; to do this, add public SSH keys to your user profile.

 From Linux/macOS